Category: Famous Potters

 Wedgwood William Greatbatch (1735 – 1813) It is generally claimed that William Greatbatch was apprenticed to Thomas Whieldon and first met Josiah Wedgwood I at Fenton, but there is …

-Mug by Frederick Alfred Rhead with illustration by Louis Rhead Several generations of the Rhead family used their artistic talents in the pottery industry, acting as designers to important …
+Several generations of the Rhead family used their artistic talents in the pottery industry, acting as designers to important potteries in Stoke-on-Trent and in the United States of America.The …

-Clarice Cliff 1899-1972 Clarice Cliff Clarice Cliff was born on 20 January 1899 in Meir Street, Tunstall.
-Tunstall is the most northerly of the six Potteries towns of Staffordshire, in …
+Clarice Cliff 1899-1972 Clarice Cliff was born on 20 January 1899 in Meir Street, Tunstall.
+Tunstall is the most northerly of the six Potteries towns of Staffordshire, in the English …

-Charlotte Rhead Charlotte Antoinette Adolphine Rhead was born into a talented Potteries’ family on 19 October 1885 at 12 Newport Street, Burslem, one of the six towns which are …
+Charlotte Antoinette Adolphine Rhead was born into a talented Potteries’ family on 19 October 1885 at 12 Newport Street, Burslem, one of the six towns which are now part …

 Several generations of the Rhead family were designers and art directors to important potteries in Stoke-on-Trent and in the United States of America.
 Frederick Hurten Rhead left for America …